aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

 Gets the text vertical alignment type of the comment.
-[TextAlignmentType](../../com.aspose.cells/textalignmenttype).
+See [TextAlignmentType](../../com.aspose.cells/textalignmenttype).

 **Example**